...

 MAT Addiction Treatment is Proven To Help:

-1. Reducing cravings and withdrawal symptoms: Medications used in MAT help reduce cravings’ intensity and alleviate withdrawal symptoms.
+Medications used in MAT help reduce the intensity of cravings and alleviate withdrawal symptoms.
 This can contribute to better recovery outcomes and a decreased risk of relapse.

-2. Improving retention in treatment: MAT has been shown to improve retention rates in substance abuse treatment programs.
-By reducing cravings and withdrawal symptoms, individuals are more likely to stay engaged in treatment and complete the entire course of therapy.
+MAT has been shown to improve retention rates in substance abuse treatment programs.
+Reducing cravings and withdrawal symptoms helps people stay in treatment.
+This makes it more likely they will finish their therapy.

 Eligibility for MAT Medication Assisted Treatment